dwellir-public/rpc-perf/README.md

 1) Install [Python3](https://www.python.org/downloads/).
 2) Install [Docker Enginee](https://docs.docker.com/engine/install/).
 3) Install [Docker Compose](https://docs.docker.com/compose/install/).
+4) If you don't want to run Docker Compose as `sudo` you can follow this [guide](https://docs.docker.com/engine/install/linux-postinstall/).
 4) Clone this RPC-perf repository.

 ## Running test on Kusama production node

 - To run a test you need to have a Kusama relay chain in synchronization.
 To make the synchronize faster run the following command which will download the latest chain snapshot (~95G).
 Do not run this command after you have synchronized the chain as it could corrupt your chain database.